 After leaving school, I studied Photography full time.
-During my studies, I was given the project to photograph the interior of a Chapel in a Convent in Mossley Hill, Liverpool using a 5 x 4 inch monorail camera, which was an enjoyable experience in itself.
-When completed, my course lecturer entered my interior photograph into the ‘British Institute of Professional Photography’ (BIPP) competition.
+One of the many assignments I was given, was to photograph the interior of a Chapel within a convent in Mossley Hill, using a 5 x 4 inch monorail plate camera which I loved using.
+The resulting image was concidered good enough to be entered into the prestigious ‘British Institute of Professional Photography’ (BIPP) competition by my course lecturer.

 - Twitter: @FoWT